Experimental Publishing – Critique, Intervention, and Speculation

 Since 2019, the Centre for Postdigital Cultures (CPC) has been hosting a series of symposia exploring contemporary approaches to experimental publishing.
 Over the course of the series, we will ask questions about the role and nature of experimentation in publishing, about ways in which experimental publishing has been formulated and performed in the past, and ways in which it shapes our publishing imaginaries at present.
 This series aims to conceptualise and map what experimental publishing is or can be and to think through what lies behind our aims and motivations to experiment through publishing.
-As such, it forms the first activity within the CPC’s new Post-Publishing programme, an initiative committed to exploring iterative and processual forms of publishing and their role in reconceptualising publishing as an integral part of the research and writing process, i.e. as that which inherently shapes it.
+As such, it forms one of the main activities within the CPC’s Post-Publishing programme.

 Experimental publishing can be positioned as an intervention, a mode of critique, and a tool of speculation.
 It is a way of thinking about writing and publishing today that has at its centre a commitment to questioning and breaking down distinctions between practice and theory, criticality and creativity, and between the scholarly and the artistic.